Castellammare di Stabia: The thermal baths

-Castellammare is known as the Metropole of the waters for its hydrological heritage of 28 different kinds of waters, divided in sulphurous, calcic bicarbonate and mineral water, each one with a particular healthy property.
+Castellammare is known as the "Metropole of the waters" for its hydrological heritage of 28 different kinds of waters, divided in sulphurous, calcic bicarbonate and mineral water, each one with a particular healthy property.
 The thermal bath has been a huge part of the economic life as well as of the tourism of Castellammare since the 19th century.
 To take advantage of the waters’ property there are two different thermal baths, one in the historical centre of the town and the other on the hill.
 Besides, the two most important waters of Castellammare, Acqua della Madonna and Acetosella, have been known since the time of Pliny the Elder, who suggested to drink them in case of calculosis, today they are sold as far away as America.

-The ancient thermal baths
+Ancient Thermal Baths

 The Ancient Thermal Baths were inaugurated in 1836 and since the beginning had a very important role for the citizens and also for the tourists coming in summer for the thermal cure, making the city very crowded.
 Because of this overcrowding the building was enlarged with new pavilions and pools for the thermal cures of the body, like a real spa but it was also a cultural centre where many art exhibitions, cultural events and concerts were held.
-On 26 February 1956 began the destruction of the ancient building to make way for today's building.
+The destruction of the ancient building began on 26 February 1956, to make way for today's building.
 At the end of the 1980s the thermal building was in crisis because most of its offered treatments were closed, even if today they are offered in the New Thermal Baths.
 Today the Ancient Baths opens only few hours a day for bathing.
 In summer there are some cultural events.
-In the summer of 2007 the renovation of the building began so it can resume the many thermal services.
+In the summer of 2007 the renovation of the building began to enable services to resume, but the ancient thermal baths remained closed as of 2024.

-The new thermal baths
+New Thermal Baths

 The New Thermal Baths, located on the hill of the Solaro, near the district of Scanzano, was inaugurated on 26 July 1964.
 This building has two zones: one zone is the building dedicated to the thermal cure and then there is the park for the hydroponic cure.
 The building for the thermal cure offers the chance of practicing physiotherapy, hyperbaric medicine, massages, mud baths, inhalation of the sulphurous waters, rehabilitating, dermatological, aesthetic and gynaecological cures.
 Instead the hydroponic park allows practicing hydrotherapy, that is drinking the specific kind of water to cure specific pathologies, while walking through the park.
 Moreover, in summer in the park there are many events, during mornings and evenings, such as concerts, open cinema, exhibitions and conventions.
+Because of lack of demand and political turmoil, the new thermal baths remain closed as of 2024.

 Geography

 Castellammare borders with the municipalities of Gragnano, Pimonte, Pompei, Santa Maria la Carità, Torre Annunziata and Vico Equense.

-It counts the hamlets (frazioni) of Fratte, Madonna della Libera, Pioppaino, Ponte Persica, Pozzano, Privati, Quisisana, Scanzano and Varano.
+It comprises the hamlets (frazioni) of Fratte, Madonna della Libera, Pioppaino, Ponte Persica, Pozzano, Privati, Quisisana, Scanzano and Varano.